build-on-aws/content/posts/build-and-manage-a-resilient-service-using-aws-sdks/index.md

 #### Replace the failing instance

-This next phase of the example terminate the unhealthy instance and lets Auto Scaling automatically start a new instance.
-While the old instance is shutting down and the new instance is starting, GET requests to the endpoint continue return recommendations because the load balancer dispatches requests only to the healthy instances.
+This next phase terminates the unhealthy instance and lets Auto Scaling automatically start a new instance.
+While the old instance is shutting down and the new instance is starting, GET requests to the endpoint continue to return recommendations because the load balancer dispatches requests only to the healthy instances.

 While the instances are transitioning, you will see various results from the health check, for example: